mellowmorgan/Section-in-Review/README.md

 - Clone this repository to your desktop
 - Navigate to the top level of the directory
-- Open index.html in your browser
+- type open index.html hit enter and it will open webpage in your browser.

 ## Known Bugs